ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/alma9-nginx.md

 ### <strong>6.
 Redis Installation</strong>
 Redis is an open-source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.

-This is an optional step and will improve system performance and is highly recommended.
+This will improve system performance and is highly recommended.

 [Redis installation documentation](/docs/installation/providers/enterprise/alma-redis)